Reviews Archive

 Misc

-Funnily enough, due to a seemingly unresolved bug with the colour clash in the spectrum version you don't actually get to see what the main sprite is supposed to look like until the 3rd level, this is what it was meant to look like
+Funnily enough, due to a seemingly error with the colour in the spectrum version you don't actually get to see what the main sprite is supposed to look like until the 3rd level, this is what it was meant to look like

 Conclusion

-Firstly the US C64 version is out of the running as its too slow and is missing too many crucial elements to the game play (no swinging, slow grappling, no environmental hazards), its music is also far inferior to the other versions.
+Firstly the US C64 version is out of the running as its just too slow and is missing too many crucial elements to the gameplay (no swinging, slow grappling, no environmental hazards).
+Its just not programmed to the same high standards as the UK release.
+Its music is also far inferior to the other versions.

 The Amstrad version is nothing more than a watered down port of the Spectrum game.
 Its missing the Spectrum version's sense of speed and excellent music, and the colour aspect is even worse than before.

-Comparing the Spectrum and Commodore (UK) versions I would say that in the area of music and game play the two games are on par with each over, but the C64 versions graphics and scrolling are much better, and as a whole it generally represents the original arcade game more closely than the Spectrum version (which has a very different feel to it).
+Comparing the Spectrum and Commodore (UK) versions I would say (probably controversially) that in the area of music and gameplay these two versions are fairly on par with each over, but the C64 versions graphics and scrolling are much better, and as a whole it generally represents the original arcade game more closely than the Spectrum version (which has a very different feel to it), so its a C64 win overall.

 Overall winner is: C64